AndrewHuntington/invaders-clone-js/README.md

 ## How To Play

-Use the arrow keys or A and D keys to move the ship left or right and the space bar or the right mouse button to fire.
+Use the arrow keys or A and D keys to move the ship left or right and the space bar or the left mouse button to fire.

 ## TODO: